openeuler-mirror/openEuler-portal/app/en/community/ai-coding-assistants/index.md

 - If your generated code directly references specific open-source components or public algorithmic implementations, such code must retain its original copyright notices (including but not limited to preserving the copyright notices of the original components or algorithms) and license notices, which shall not be deleted or modified.

 ## 3. Explicit exposure of key metadata
-- When assisting humans in code generation or when independently submitting PRs to openEuler repositories as an automated agent, you must use the designated PR template.
-The metadata must include:
+- When assisting humans in code generation or when independently submitting PRs to openEuler repositories as an automated agent, compliance with the designated PR and commit message templates is mandatory.
+  Required metadata in a PR:
     - Agent platform: [Agent platform name and version]
     - Model: [AI model name and version]
     - Prompt summary: [core prompts or intent]

+  Required metadata in the commit message:
+  Co-authored-by: [AI model name and version]

 ## 4. openEuler technology stack adaptation
 - Code style: Before submitting any code to the openEuler community, analyze the coding style of the target repository.
 Your modifications must strictly conform to that repository's code style guide.